Surrey Food Bank warehouse and community support

 Growing Our Community Beyond Hunger

-In working towards our vision of growing our community beyond hunger, the Surrey Food Bank serves as a connection point for our clients to engage with many other organizations and services throughout our community that they would not otherwise have access to.
-We partner with these multiple organizations to bring awareness, education and advocacy for our clients to help them face life’s greatest challenges.
+In working toward our vision of growing our community beyond hunger, the Surrey Food Bank serves as a connection point for clients to engage with other organizations and services they may not otherwise access.
+We partner with community agencies to support education, awareness, and advocacy as people face life’s greatest challenges.

 Learn About Our Programs